 In this technique, the reagent has intense colour due to the permanganate ion MnO4–.
-In the case, the permanganate ion acts as a self-indicator in this method.
+In this case, the permanganate ion acts as a self-indicator in this method.
 The solution remains colourless prior to the endpoint.
 The equation of redox reaction

 The result of the endpoint is noticeable when oxidation of the last of the reductant such as Fe2+ or C2O42– occurs.
 At this point, the solution retains the first lasting tinge of the MnO4 (pink colour) appears.
-The concentration can be minimum of 10–6 mol L–1.
+The concentration can be a minimum of 10–6 mol L–1.
 This assures the minimal “overshoot” of the pink colour after the equivalence point.

-The equivalence point is where reductant and oxidant are equal with respect to the mole stoichiometry or the total number of electrons lost and electron gained in oxidation and reduction reaction will be equal.
+The equivalence point is where reductant and oxidant are equal with respect to the mole stoichiometry or the total number of electrons lost and electrons gained in oxidation and reduction reaction will be equal.
 The potassium permanganate titration helps in the estimation of oxalic acid, hydrogen peroxide, ferrous salts, oxalates and more.
 However, it is very important to always standardize the solution prior to use.

 2) Dichromate Titrations

 In this method, potassium dichromate acts as the oxidant in the acidic medium.
-It is necessary to maintain the acidity of the medium by addition of dilute sulphuric acid.
+It is necessary to maintain the acidity of the medium by the addition of dilute sulphuric acid.
 The equation of the reaction is

 In this situation, there is no substantial auto colour change as seen in the MnO4– titration.
 Cr2O7 2– is not a self-indicator.
 However, Cr2O7 2– oxidizes the indicator substance diphenylamine soon after achieving the equivalence point thereby producing an intense blue colour.
 The change in signals the end point of the titration.
 We can use the potassium dichromate solution in titrations directly.
 This method helps in the estimation of ferrous salts and iodides.